igormiktor/arduino-EventManager/README.rst

     EventManager gMyEventManager( EventManager::kNotInterruptSafe );

-This will save you a few cycle and preclude **EventManager** from ever disabling interrupts.
+This will save you a few cycles and preclude **EventManager** from ever disabling interrupts.

 Processing All Events